 Congratulations, Desert Spring Church!
-We raised almost $84,000 to build and sustain a food pantry capable of feeding 500 people per month in Sandy Valley, Nevada.
+We raised almost $84,000 in December 2019 to build and sustain a food pantry capable of feeding 500 people per month in Sandy Valley, Nevada.

-Plans have been developed to create the space needed for the pantry at Keystone, a non profit in Sandy Valley with whom we are partnering.
+The pantry is located at Keystone Enrichment Foundation, a non profit in Sandy Valley with whom we are partnering.

 Sandy Valley, Nevada Quick Facts: